-It is a mantra or vibration, that is traditionally recited at the starting and end of yoga sessions.
-It is made up of 3 Sanskrit letters, aa, au, and ma which, when mixed together, make the sound Aum.
+It is a mantra, or vibration, that is traditionally recited at the starting and end of yoga sessions.
+It is made up of 3 Sanskrit letters, aa, au and ma which, when mixed together, make the sound Aum.
 It is considered to be the primordial sound (bija) of the world and to contain all other sounds.
-Moreover, it is believed to be the sound of the universe.
+It is believed to be the sound of the universe.

 Chanting Aum mantra allows us to recognize our spiritual experience as a reflection of how the whole universe moves – the setting sun, the rising moon, the ebb and flow of the tides, the beating of our hearts.
 As we recite this mantra, it takes us for a ride on this universal movement, through our breath, our awareness, and our physical energy or prana, and we start to sense a bigger connection that is both soothing and uplifting.

 In Kundalini yoga, this soothing mantra meditation „Ajai Alai” is used to give you great strength to overcome any hindrances.
 It is supposed to lift you from anger and depression and is meant to be practiced whenever you need it.

 It means „I bow to Shiva.”
 Lord Shiva is the supreme reality, the inner Self.
 It is the name given to consciousness that dwells in all.
 Lord Shiva is the name of your true identity – your self.

 It has been said about this powerful mantra that if this mantra vibrates continually in your heart, then you have no need to perform austerities, to meditate, or to practice yoga.
 To chant this mantra you need no ceremonies or rituals, nor must you repeat it at an auspicious time or in a particular place.